-Join Joseph Lowery for an in-depth discussion in this video Working with changes in orientation, part of Dreamweaver and WordPress: Building Mobile Sites.
+Join Joseph Lowery for an in-depth discussion in this video Working with changes in orientation, part of Building Mobile Sites with Dreamweaver and WordPress.

 Call me silly, but I still get a little thrill whenever I flip my phone…or tablet from portrait to landscape, or vice versa, and the display smoothly rotates.…It's great for the user, but how does a Web designer handle changes in orientation?…Frankly, it's been a bit of a rough road, but the dust is beginning to settle, and…standard techniques are emerging.…For a while, designers were relying on the viewport meta tag, with specific…device width values, like 320, or 768, to create proper media queries for…changes in orientation.…